mepps-md/tor/docs/source/agreements.rst

 Once there is status active, information cannot be updated.
 If needed, a user should register new Change.

-CA can update information on nomenclature (items) all the time beginning with automatic creation of the Contract document up until the Contract execution.
+CA can update information on nomenclature (items) all the time beginning with automatic creation of the Contract document and up until the Contract execution.

 Agreement termination
 ---------------------

-In case of termination, CA presses the button ‘Terminate the agreement’  on the platform.
+In case of termination, CA presses the button ‘Terminate the agreement’  on the platform site.

 CA fills out the following fields: